-- 1. The perpetrator killed or injured one or more persons. - 2.
-Such person or persons were hors de combat. - 3.
-The perpetrator was aware of the factual circumstances that established this status. - The conduct took place in the context of and was associated with an international armed conflict. - The perpetrator was aware of factual circumstances that established the existence of an armed conflict.
+- 4. The conduct took place in the context of and was associated with an international armed conflict. - 5.
+The perpetrator was aware of factual circumstances that established the existence of an armed conflict.

 Article 8 (2) (b) (vii)-1 War crime of improper use of a flag of truce